name ( [ arg_name arg_data_type ] [ , ... ] )

 RETURNS result_data_type [ NOT NULL ]

-Specifies the results returned by the stored procedure.
+Specifies the type of the result returned by the stored procedure.
+For

 As a practical matter, the returned value cannot be used because the call cannot be part of an expression.